russkyc/groomwise/README.md

 <h2 align="center">GroomWise - A Pet Grooming CRM</h2>

 <p style="text-align: justify">
 GroomWise is an on-site pet grooming CRM designed to help pet grooming businesses manage their appointments, services, employees, customers, pets, and inventory.
-It offers features like appointment management, services/packages management, employee and customer management, employee roles management, pets management, and inventory management.
-The platform also has a modern clean UI, global app theming, and login and session management.
-GroomWise is designed to help pet grooming businesses streamline their operations and focus on what they do best: making pets look and feel their best.
+Designed to help pet grooming businesses streamline their operations and focus on what they do best: making pets look and feel their best.
 </p>

 ### Features